Financial Power of Attorney

 Financial and legal matters

-• Making legal decisions about the estate and day-to-day finances, such as:
+• Making legal decisions about the estate and day-to-day finances, including:

 • Handling financial and business transactions, including investments;